davidmorilla/Miniproject/README.md

 ## Running test suite

+To execute the test suite for the project, follow these steps:

 1. git clone [project_repository_url]
 2. cd miniproject
 3. mvn test

 ## Usage

-To use the provided functionalities, instantiate an object implementing the `InterfaceEnrollmentManager` interface and call the appropriate methods.

 To use the provided functionalities, instantiate an object implementing the `InterfaceEnrollmentManager` interface and call the appropriate methods.